 Piano Minigrade 1 to 5 and then the ABRSM standard grades.

-Can I have a Free Taster session in any of these groups?
+Can I have a Free Taster session to learn more about the Talent Development Programme?

 Yes, you can!
-Group sessions only offer a completely FREE Taster Session, booking in advance is required.
-Home lessons testers are always paid
+We offer free taster sessions at our site and online, booking in advance is required.
+Home lessons testers are charged a reduced fee